 There are three questions we look at here.
-To investigate your complaint, we have to be able to answer 'yes' to each of these:
+Before we propose to investigate your complaint, we have to be able to answer 'yes' to each of these:

 Does it look to us like the organisation may have made mistakes or given a poor service?